CyrilJl/BatchStats/README.md

 </div>

+# BatchStats

-``batchstats`` is a Python package for computing statistics on data that arrives in batches.
-It's perfect for streaming data or datasets too large to fit into memory.
+BatchStats computes statistics on data that arrives in batches, so you can stream or process large datasets without loading everything into memory.
+Feed batches with `update_batch`, then call the object to get the final result.

-For detailed information, please check out the [full documentation](https://batchstats.readthedocs.io).

 ## Installation

-Install ``batchstats`` using ``pip``:

 ```console
 pip install batchstats
 ```

-Or with `conda`:
+Or with `conda`/`mamba`:

 ```console
 conda install -c conda-forge batchstats